 Riccordo di Venezia – the book is about the size of a large postcard

 This is Part 3 in our Venice “Then & Now” series of photos.
-To see Part 1, which explains more about this project visit –
+For more information please read Part 1, which explains more about this project visit.

-This image was taken in Piazzetta dei Leoncini which is a small square of Venice annexed to Piazza San Marco.
-A Piazzetta is small extension to a piazza.
+This image was taken in Piazzetta dei Leoncini, a small square of Venice annexed to Piazza San Marco.
+A Piazzetta is a small extension of a piazza.
 It is located between the northern facade of the Basilica of San Marco, the Patriarchal Palace and the church of San Basso.
 The Piazzetta dei Leoncini received its name because of the presence of two beautiful lions in red Verona marble sculpted by Giovanni Bonazza in 1722.
 Behind the well-head is St Marks Square and the Basilica is to the left in the image.

 We have tried to get the images as close to the original as possible however this has not always been possible but it gives you a pretty good idea of the “Then & Now” concept.
 We have used Photoshop to blend some of the original images into the new photo to enhance the concept.